Cristina Reyes

-Cristina Eugenia Reyes Hidalgo (born August 26, 1981) is an Ecuadorian poet, lawyer, and politician who is currently running for President of Ecuador in the 2025 general election.
-She is a member of the National Assembly for the Social Christian Party and part of the Legislative Administration Council., and is currently the President of the Andean Parliament, since July 14, 2023.
+Cristina Eugenia Reyes Hidalgo (born August 26, 1981) is a Former Miss World - Ecuador, an Ecuadorian poet, lawyer, and politician who has served as President of the Andean Parliament since 2023.
+She is a member of the National Assembly for the Social Christian Party and part of the Legislative Administration Council.

 Biography

 Cristina Reyes was born on August 26, 1981 into a Catholic family, the daughter of doctors Xavier Reyes Feijoo and Cristina Hidalgo de Reyes.
 She has two younger brothers, Xavier and Belisario Reyes Hidalgo.
 She studied at Las Mercedarias Catholic school, and was named queen of the city of Guayaquil in 2001.
 She studied law at the Catholic University of Santiago de Guayaquil and earned a master's degree in Political Action from Francisco de Vitoria University in Spain.

 She competed at Miss Ecuador 2004 where she placed 1st Runner-up and gained the right to represent her country at Miss World 2004 in Sanya, China.
 Although she did not make the first cut at Miss World 2004, Reyes placed in the top 10's Beauty Beach and top 20's Talent competitions.
 In 2005, Cristina was selected to compete at Miss Earth 2005 in Quezon City, Philippines; she placed in the top 16 at the final night.
 It was the first Ecuadorian classification in this beauty contest.

 She was a program host at TC Televisión, Telesistema (now RTS), Telerama, and Ecuavisa.

 Her first appearance as a reporter on television was on the program Ventana a la Calle, hosted by Kenneth Carrera, who was later replaced by Reyes when he became involved in politics.